dzavalishin/mqtt_udp/dox/source/index.rst

 Packet types and use
 --------------------

+**PUBLISH**
    It is extremely simple to use MQTT/UDP.
 Basic use case is: one party sends **PUBLISH** packets, other receives, selecting for itself ones with topics it needs.
 That is all.
 No connect, no subscribe, no broker address to configure - we're broadcasting.

    For most applications it is all that you need.
 But there are 3 other packet types that possibly can be used.

+**SUBSCRIBE**
-**SUBSCRIBE** - MQTT/UDP uses this as a request to resend some topic value.
+   MQTT/UDP uses this as a request to resend some topic value.
 It is not automated in any way by library code (but will be), so you have to respond to such a packet manually, if you want.
 It is intended for remote configuration use to let configuration program to request settings values from nodes.
 This is to be implemented later.

+**PINGREQ**
-**PINGREQ** - Ping request, ask all nodes to reply.
+   Ping request, ask all nodes to reply.
 This is for remote configuration also, it helps config program to detect all nodes on the network.
    Library code automatically replies to ``PINGREQ`` with ``PINGRESP``.

+**PINGRESP**
-**PINGRESP** - reply to ping.
+   Reply to ping.
 You don't need to send it manually.
 It is done automatically.

-I'm going to use **PUBACK** packet later to support reliable delivery.
+It is supposed to use **PUBACK** packet later to support reliable delivery.

 Topic names